-7.2.6 RISK AND UNCERTAINTY
+7.2 RISK AND UNCERTAINTY

 Risk and uncertainty are intrinsic in water resources planning and design.
 Risk is a measure of the probability and consequence of uncertain future events.
 It is the chance of an undesirable outcome.
 Uncertainty refers to the likelihood an outcome results from a lack of knowledge about critical elements or processes contributing to risk or natural variability in the same elements or processes.
-Throughout the planning process, the PDT identified risk and uncertainty using collaboration with the NFS and stakeholders and in accordance with USACE policies related to risk such as USACE ER 1105-2-100.
-Risk informed decisions were made regarding the reliability of estimated benefits and the costs of alternative plans.